-The British Columbia Cancer Agency ("BCCA") and the University of British Columbia ("UBC") are joint owners of the intellectual property that constitutes the Company's primary asset.
-The Company has entered into a joint agreement with the BCCA and UBC which provides them with exclusive access to the issued patents and the patent applications to its EPI-series compounds, including EPI-506.
+The British Columbia Cancer Agency ("BCCA") and the University of British Columbia ("UBC") are joint owners of the intellectual property that constitutes the Company's primary asset(s).
+The Company has entered into a joint agreement with the BCCA and UBC which provides them with exclusive access to the issued patents and the patent applications to its EPI-series compounds, including both EPI-506 and next generation compounds.